 The state of Michigan is well known for its natural beauty.
 But it’s also known for some weird Michigan laws.
-It’s surrounded by breathtaking lakes and has long been a popular destination for visitors from all over the world.
-Michigan shares borders not only with Canada but also with the American states of Indiana, Wisconsin, and Ohio.
+Breathtaking lakes surround it and has long been a popular destination for visitors from all over the world.
+Michigan shares borders with Canada and the American states of Indiana, Wisconsin, and Ohio.

-Those who live in the USA will be well aware that laws can vary massively between different states –even those that are right next to each other.
-For example, in Virginia, it’s illegal to release helium-filled balloons into the sky, but step over the border into Tennessee and you can release up to 25 of them!
+Those living in the USA will be well aware that laws can vary massively between different states –even those right next to each other.
+For example, in Virginia, it’s illegal to release helium-filled balloons into the sky, but step over the border into Tennessee, and you can release up to 25 of them!

 All states have laws and regulations that differ from their neighboring states, and Michigan is no different.
 It’s always handy to know exactly what you should and shouldn’t do, as nobody wants to wind up on the wrong side of the law.

 So, read on to discover some of the most important – and weird – ways that Michigan stands out from the states around it.

 In 2019, the state of Michigan passed a law to allow internet games and virtual betting.
 This is great news for those who love the thrill of the casino, as this fun pastime can be accessed from any location and on any device.

 There’s a good selection of online casino sites in Michigan, unlike in its neighboring states.
 Currently, virtual betting is illegal in both Indiana and Wisconsin.
 Sports betting online is legal in Ohio, but if you were to look for an Ohio-based site, you’d come up empty-handed – there aren’t any just yet.